Biography

 Immediately following graduation she returned to Florence to attend the rigorous drawing and painting program at the Angel Academy of Art.
 In 2009, after three years of training and living in Florence, she graduated and returned to the U.S. where she has been pursing her painting career ever since.

-An internationally recognized artist, Christina has shown at The European Museum of Modern Art in Barcelona, the Villa Bardini in Florence, and has had two solo shows in Florence as well as one at the D'Amour Museum of Fine Art in Springfield, Massachusetts.
-Her most recent awards were from the Art Renewal Center, Portrait Society of America, Oil Painters of America, and the Salmagundi Club.
+An internationally recognized artist, Christina has shown at The European Museum of Modern Art in Barcelona, Spain, the Villa Bardini in Florence, Italy, and has had solo shows at the Michele and Donald D'Amour Museum of Fine Arts in Springfield, Massachusetts and the St. Botolph Club in Boston, MA.
+Her most recent awards were from the International Art Renewal Center, Portrait Society of America, Oil Painters of America, and the Salmagundi Club.
 She is currently represented by the Guild of Boston Artists in Boston and Williams Fine Art Dealers in Wenham, Massachusetts.

-Throughout the year, Christina spends her time painting and teaching.
-She gives Classical Realist workshops at the Academy of Realist Art in Boston, Massachusetts, and the Mill Studio of Fine Arts in Manchester, Connecticut.
-Christina also shares her techniques on Patreon through video demonstrations and mentorship.
-She is married to Nicholas McNally, artist and Associate Professor of Illustration at Jacksonville University.
+Throughout the year, Christina spends her time between Massachusetts and Florida.
+She teaches workshops at the Academy of Realist Art in Boston, Massachusetts, the Mill Studio of Fine Arts in Manchester, Connecticut, and the First Coast Cultural Center in Ponte Vedra Beach, Florida, amongst other venues.
+A teacher for over 15 years, Christina has also compiled her lessons and techniques in a Patreon library for online learning.
+She is married to Nicholas McNally, artist and Associate Professor of Illustration at Jacksonville University, and together they have a young son.

 For the latest news and events, sign up for her email newsletter, and follow her on Facebook, Instagram, YouTube, and Artsy.